 It is also a major opportunity for affordable housing advocates to ensure that the key city building objective of the provision of affordable ownership housing is not lost in the drive to maximize the value of the City's land and property assets and achieve improve productivity and efficiencies.

-In a report to Executive Committee in June 2016, City staff noted that there are 15 entities involved in the management of the City's real estate portfolio.
+In a report24 to Executive Committee in June 2016, City staff noted that there are 15 entities involved in the management of the City's real estate portfolio.

 They identified that "the current structure limits the strategic and overarching decision-making, as the range of interests are not aligned with an overall City-building framework.
-Specific examples of some key city building objectives that may be impeded by the current model include community hubs, co-location opportunities, the provision of affordable housing units and 'freeing up' surplus sites for mixed use developments."
+Specific examples of some key city building objectives that may be impeded by the current model include community hubs, co-location opportunities, the provision of affordable housing units and 'freeing up' surplus sites for mixed use developments."25 develop a transition strategy and implementation plan, in collaboration with affected City agencies27 including a recommended governance model incorporating a core city building mandate that considers public policy objectives such as affordable housing, public realm, public transit and economic development and report further to Executive Committee in Q2, 2017.

-In its recommendations to Executive Committee for moving forward, the City Manager sought authorization to:
+In its recommendations to Executive Committee26 for moving forward, the City Manager sought authorization to: